spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-streams/6-partitioning.md

 Alternatively, you may want to cache some data related to the incoming events so that it can be enriched without making a remote procedure call to retrieve the related data.

 Partitioning support allows for content-based routing of payloads to the downstream application instances in a streaming data pipeline.
-This is especially useful when you want to have your downstream application instances processing data from specific partitions from the upstream application.
+This is especially useful when you want to have your downstream application instances process data from specific partitions from the upstream application.
 For instance, if a processor application in the data pipeline is performing operations based on a unique identifier from the payload (such as `customerId`), the stream can be partitioned based on that unique identity.

-### Stream partition properties
+### Stream Partition Properties

 You can pass the following partition properties during stream deployment to declaratively configure a partitioning strategy to route each message to a specific consumer instance.